0xSR42/notes/notes-on-governance.md

 population as well as your adversaries.
 (British Raj)

-Some theorists worth reading: Chanakya, Nicolo Machiavelli, Robert Axelrod, George Orwell, John Nash, John Von Neumann.
+Some theorists worth reading: Chanakya, Nicolo Machiavelli, Robert Axelrod, George Orwell, John Nash, John von Neumann.

 Humans have sometimes moved forwards in time, and sometimes backwards, and sometimes stood still for thousands of years.